readytensor/rt_vsdv_forecasting_datasets/README.md

   - **raw**: Contains the raw data files from the original source of the datasets and the Jupyter notebooks to preprocess each dataset into the main data file in the CSV format.
 These processed files are stored in the `processed` folder under the directories for each dataset.
   - **processed**: This folder contains the base datasets corresponding to the `ratio_max` scenario that are used for forecasting experiments.
 There are sub-directories for each dataset.
   - **variations**: This folder hosts variations of the original datasets found in the `processed` directory.
 These variations correspond to the `ratio_2`, `ratio_4`, `ratio_6`, `ratio_8`, and `ratio_10` scenarios.
 - **src**: Contains the scripts to preprocess the datasets and create the variations.
-The script `run_all.py` is used to run all the scripts in the `src` directory.
+The script `run_all.py` is used to generate processed files for all datasets.

 ## Dataset Variations